MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to derive a protein-specific measurement from a its individual
+The function used to combine separate sites into protein-specific measurements.
-sites.
-The function is applied to ratios, not their log2.
+The function is applied to ratios, not their logarithm.
 The default setting is
 `"maxabs"`, corresponding to the largest absolute value.
 Available settings are
 `"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`, `"minabs"`, `"sum"`,
 `"sumabs"` as well as `"increase"` and `"decrease"`, referring to the proportion